h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-25-SLAE_Assignment_2.md

         push edx        ; push pointer to sockfd
 ```

-The next instruction set moves the hex value for the socket function into the lower half of EAX, which is required for the bind syscall:
+The next instruction set moves the hex value for the socket function into the lower half of EAX, which is required for the connect syscall:

 ```nasm
 	mov al, 0x66	; hex value for socket
 ```

-Followed by an instruction to call the interrupt to execute the bind syscall:
+Followed by an instruction to call the interrupt to execute the connect syscall:

 ```nasm
     	mov bl, 3       ; sys_bind = 3